zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 ## Technical requirements

 - The application should hash the password and not return it to the client under any circumstances.
-- The application can return comment author's id, first name and last name, but not the email or password.
+- The application can return the comment author's id, first name and last name, but not the email or password.
 - The application performs some reasonable validation on user input.
 - The key user flows are tested with E2E tests.
 - The application should return article's comments and their authors' public information in a single request.